 Assess the deal

 Before you begin a negotiation, you need to assess how good a deal you’ve been offered in the first place.
-If your employer has made you an enhanced offer and the terms are fair and reasonable, then you don’t want to play hard ball – potentially losing goodwill with your employer – when your chances of success are very low.
+If your employer has made you an enhanced offer and the terms are fair and reasonable, then it’s unlikely you want to play hard ball.
+This is because the chances of getting a better deal are already low so you don’t want to potentially lose any goodwill with your employer.
 The best way to assess the merits of your case is to seek specialist legal advice and find out whether you should be negotiating at all.

 Why is your employer offering a settlement agreement?